Picaazi/KidSat/README.md

 6. Under Cloud Storage, create a Cloud Bucket, this is where we will upload our imagery and training/test data.
 7. Upload to this by manually downloading to your local computer, then selecting Upload on the Cloud Bucket.
 8. Alternatively, if the data is stored in a google drive you can using ```gcloud storage``` or ```gsutil``` to copy the files to the Bucket.
+9. This can be done in google collab by mounting the google drive, and running the commands ```gcloud init```, ```gcloud storage ls``` and ```gcloud storage cp -r drive_folder cloud_bucket```.

+Now follow these instructions to setup the VM from the command line:
+1. Python, git etc should be already installed so begin by cloning KidSatExt.
+2. The Deep Learning VM uses a conda virutal environment, install the modules from ```requirements.txt```.
+3. Copy the data in ```processed_data``` from the Cloud Bucket to the VM using ```gcloud storage```.
+To load the imagery when training the dino model, we need each images file path.
+The images can either be copied to the VM from the Bucket, or to a disk drive that can be attached to the VM.
+It is possible to load the images directly from the Cloud Bucket, this will require some adaptations to the code in ```modelling/dino```.
+4. Copy the imagery to the VM/attached disk, or adapt the code.

 ### Dino Model Training